Johnny Marzetti

 • Add the tomato sauce and tomatoes.

-• You’ll cover the pan with aluminum foil and bake the casserole for 45 minutes.
+• Cover the pan with aluminum foil and bake the casserole for 45 minutes.
 Then remove the foil and sprinkle the cheddar cheese over the top.
 Bake again until the cheese is melted, about 5-10 minutes.

 • If you’d like the cheese to be slightly crisp and brown, broil the casserole on low for 3 minutes.
 Be sure to watch it closely though!

-If you’d like you can swap out the pasta noodles for egg noodles and cook just the same as shown below.
-Feel free to use other shapes of pasta, too.
+• Noodles.
+Swap out the pasta noodles for egg noodles and cook just the same as shown below.

 Storage